juliangrewe-bosch/caliper/README.md

 | `CALIPER_PAT`           | Caliper maven project uses this to download Clients from Github Packages | DATE       |
 | `ADMIN_PASSWORD`        | Password for the AzureVM that is peered with the AKS                     | -          |

-#### Mkdocs Material

-The report is deployed using *Mkdocs Material* The file structure is:

-The Site is hosted via *GitHub Pages*.

-##### Versioning

-To host the latest caliper report as well as previous versions, [Mike](lll) is added to the website.

-- Versioning (Date)
+Caliper uses *MkDocs* to host the report via GitHub pages.
+To provide versioning, the [mike](http:/google.com) plugin is implemented.
+Each time the *generate_report.py* script creates new charts, *Mike* uploads the updated report to the `gh-pages` branch in a new directory labeled with the current date.

 ### Add/ Remove Test-cases

 To add or remove test-cases the following steps must be peformed:

-A Simulation class contains multiple scenario(s)
+A Simulation class contains multiple scenario(s),

-- scenario(s) definieren

-  - was sind scenarios (deckt mehrere Testfälle ab)

-- groups innerhalb eines scenarios erstellen

-  - Was sind groups (deckt mindestesns einen Testfall ab)
+- Define scenario(s) which contain(s) group(s): The scenario name is not
+  relevant and only used for logical separation.
+A group divides one or multiple requests for which the *response times* and *cAdvisor charts* are created.
+- The *generate_report.py* script automatically creates for each *group* the corresponding charts.

-- PromQL queries collecting metrics for the tests needs to be added to `scripts/generate_report.py`
+- If *groups* are created or deleted, the mkdocs report needs to be updated manually.

-- Graphen sind unter /img/simulationX/scenarioY/groupZ/ gespeichert

-  - Datei(en) erstellen und Grafiken einbinden
-  - Datei(en) nav.yaml hinzufügen

 ## Namesake